dpippert/hello-world/README.md

 }
 ```

-<h4 id="bettors">Bettors collection</h2>
+<h2 id="bettors">Bettors collection</h2>

 These are users aka bettors that have signed up.
-Seeded with 1000 bettors for demo
+Possibly (time permitting) seeded with
-purposes.
+1000 bettors for demo purposes.

 <table>
   <thead>